Newtonian limit of Einsteinian gravity: from dynamics of Solar system to dynamics of stars in spiral galaxies: Introduction

 Before discussing the organization of the rest of this paper we would like to mention the following empirical facts.
-If $M_{\odot}$ is the mass of the Sun (or, respectively, heavy planet such as Jupiter, Saturn, etc.) and $m_{i}$ be the mass of an i-th planet (respectively, the i-th satellite of heavy planet)\footnote{For planets $i=1\div9$ while for satellites of heavy planets this number is different as explained below, in the text.}.
-Make the ratio $r_{i}=\frac{m_{i}}{m_{i}+M_{\odot}}$ .
+If $M_{\odot}$ is the mass of the Sun (or, respectively, heavy planet such as Jupiter, Saturn, etc.) and $m_{i}$ be the mass of an i-th planet (respectively, an i-th satellite of heavy planet)\footnote{For planets $i=1\div9$ while for satellites of heavy planets this number is different as explained below, in the text.}, make the ratio $r_{i}=\frac{m_{i}}{m_{i}+M_{\odot}}$ .
 The analogous ratios can be constructed for respective heavy planets (Jupiter, Saturn, Uranus, Neptune) and for any of their satellites.
 The observational data indicate that with only two exceptions: Earth-Moon (for which $r\sim10^{-2}),$ and Pluto-Charon (for which $r\sim10^{-1}),$ all other ratios in the Solar System are of order $10^{-6}-10^{-3}$[20\textbf{]}.
 Under such circumstances the center of mass of such a binary system practically coincides with that for $M_{\odot}$.
 And if this is so, then the respective trajectories can be treated as geodesics.
 Hence, not only motion of the Mercury can be treated in\ this way, as it was done by Einstein, but also motion of almost any satellite\footnote{Regrettably, not our Moon! \ \ The description of dynamics of Moon is similar to that for rings of heavy planets (to be discussed in Section V) and, as such, is also quantizable.} in the Solar System!
-These empirical facts, plus those discussed in Section V, are compelling enough to warrant calculations accounting for \ superiority of Einsteinian gravity over Newtonian already at the scales of our Solar System.
+These empirical facts, plus those discussed in Section V, are compelling enough to warrant calculations accounting for \ the superiority of Einsteinian gravity over Newtonian already at the scales of our Solar System.
+As stated already in $[3-5$], there are no well defined 2 dimensional Newtonian gravity but the Einsteinian gravity is alive and well in 2 dimensions!
+That is, it is mathematically well defined.
+This fact cannot be by-passed by fixing Newtonian mechanics with help of time-dependent potentials.